-- .01 No person owning or being responsible for an animal brought upon property governed by the Board shall do so without securing the animal by appropriate use of a leash. - .02 No person shall bring any animal into any University building. - .03 No person shall bring any animal onto a University bus. - .04 No person shall bring any animal into any University area, such as the Beal Botanical Garden or the Horticulture Gardens, posted to prohibit the presence of animals. - .05 Exceptions to the above provisions shall include: - .051 Animals used to assist persons due to vision and/or hearing impairments - .052 Animals brought for treatment to the Veterinary Medical facilities or for University sponsored research - 053 Animals being transported and which remain inside a vehicle - .054 Animals brought to animal related University sponsored events - 055 Animals brought to animal related events sponsored by registered student organizations which have received prior authorization from the Office of the Secretary of the Board of Trustees - .056 Animals subject to the control of any police officer during the course of the police officer's duties
+- .01 No person owning or being responsible for an animal brought upon property governed by the Board shall do so without securing the animal by appropriate use of a leash. - .02 No person shall bring any animal into any University building. - .03 No person shall bring any animal onto a University bus. - .04 No person shall bring any animal into any University area, such as the Beal Botanical Garden or the Horticulture Gardens, posted to prohibit the presence of animals. - .05 Exceptions to the above provisions shall include: - .051 Service animals providing assistance to individuals with disabilities - .052 Animals brought for treatment to the Veterinary Medical facilities or for University sponsored research - .053 Animals being transported and which remain inside a vehicle - .054 Animals brought to animal related University sponsored events - .055 Animals brought to animal related events sponsored by registered student organizations which have received prior authorization from the Office of the Secretary of the Board of Trustees - .056 Animals subject to the control of any police officer during the course of the police officer's duties